 The word "bulbs" bring to mind the stately tulips and cheerful daffodils that grace spring gardens.
 But bulbs can provide color in the garden year-round.

-Not only do various bulbs flower in the spring, summer, and autumn, but if you take advantage of indoor gardening, you can even enjoy flowers such as hyacinth, amaryllis, and narcissus during the winter months.
+Not only do various bulbs flower in the spring, summer, and autumn but if you take advantage of indoor gardening, you can even enjoy flower bulbs such as hyacinth, amaryllis, and narcissus during the winter months.

 Tubers, such as dahlias and begonias, are essentially enlarged roots.
 All three usually go dormant after flowering.